mihali/hydrocycler/README.md

 The input is a cartesian coordinate file and the outputs are cartesian coordinate files as well.

-Usage: **python hydrocycler_findall.py file.xyz**

-**hydrocycler_findall.py** is the workhorse program.
-It is an automated script to generate .xyz files, and to generate a bash script to execute Gaussian .com files corresponding to these generated .xyz files.
-(To create .xyz files into .com files quickly, see **gt-xyz2com.py** in https://github.com/mihali/gt-x.)
-It also generates a signature file that describes the H-bonding family of the .xyz file input.
-This signature file can then be used to test xyz files if they fall under the same family.

 Usage: **python hydrocycler_isamember.py file0.sig fileA.xyz fileB.xyz ...**